Self-Employed Mortgage Specialist

 Approval, Lock Rate, and Close

 Once approved, lock your rate and proceed to closing.
 Typical timeline: 35-45 days total.
+Learn more about why a mortgage broker closes faster than a bank.

 Expert Tips for Bank Statement Loan Approval